 Dispensary Laws in New Jersey

 Medical marijuana has been legal in New Jersey since 2010, though heavily regulated.
-At the time of publishing, the state of 8.8 million has only 20 dispensaries, compared to a state like Arizona that has more than 120 dispensaries, even though it has a lower population (7.2 million) and medical marijuana has been legal in Arizona since 2010 as well.
+With the state marijuana regulators approving 30 additional MMJ dispensaries, the state of 8.8 million which only had 23 dispensaries, will now have more than double the number of MMJ dispensaries.
+The numbers are quite low when compared to a state like Arizona that has more than 120 dispensaries, even though it has a lower population (7.2 million) and medical marijuana has been legal in Arizona since 2010 as well.

 The state allowed for six total medical dispensaries in the initial 2010 legalization.
 It then took its sweet time in giving them out, only approving the sixth initial MMJ dispensary in 2017.